Art by Jonan Everett

 The Stats on Millennials Saving for Retirement

-However, the remaining 85.8 percent of millennials who have savings contribute less than suggested.
+However, the remaining 85.8 percent of millennials with savings contribute less than suggested.
 In fact, 53.8 percent of that group is saving just nine percent or less for retirement, including employee and employer contributions.

-Unfortunately, 40.2 percent of millennials say that they don’t contribute to a retirement plan because of eligibility requirements.
-Some employers require you to work a certain number of hours, be a full-time employee, or work for their company for a set number of months or years to qualify for an employer-sponsored retirement plan.
-Millennials who work part-time or who don’t have the necessary tenure at a company may not qualify for a work-based retirement plan.
+Unfortunately, 40.2 percent of millennials say that they don’t contribute to a work-based retirement plan because of eligibility requirements.
+Some employers require you to work a certain number of hours, be a full-time employee, or work for a set number of months or years to qualify for an employer-sponsored retirement plan.
+Millennials who work part-time or who don’t have the necessary tenure may not qualify.

 What Does All of This Mean for You?